AKHIL47MISHRA/The-Centaurus/README.md

 # The-Centaurus
-this is the ging to be a README REPO for my profile

 <h2 align="left">Hi 👋!
-My name is ... and I'm a ..., from ....</h2>
+My name is AKHIL MISHRA and I'm a BEGINNER DEVELOPER, from INDIA.</h2>

 ###